mic-tae/mshoxxdb/README.md

 - 18 full-length pieces of music, 61 minutes of audio in total
 - mixtures and multitrack stems in FLAC format (44.1 kHz, 16-bit, mono, compression level 6)
 - track-level MIDI files
-- CSV metadata including genre, tempo, time signature, and artist information
+- CSV metadata including, among others: genres, tempo (bpm), time signature, original composer and artist information
 - ```ms12``` and ```ms14``` dataset splits in JSON format, as described in the initial study (see above)

 ### Technical Notes
 Not all mixtures are exact sums of their respective multi-tracks.
 Some mixtures may contain additional processing in the form of limiters and compression, e.g. applied to the full mix or through side-chain compression between tracks.
-No harmonic effects were added onto the mixtures, such as reverb, echo, or delay, as these would introduce additional harmonic content, resulting in mismatches between MIDI and audio.
+No harmonic effects were added onto the mixtures, such as reverb, echo, or delay, as these would introduce additional harmonic content and could result in mismatches between MIDI and audio.

 ### License
 All contents are distributed under Creative Commons BY-NC-SA 4.0.